How to Reduce Food Waste at Home [VIDEO]

 Need more support for how to shop smart, reduce food waste and save money on groceries?

-As Registered Dietitians that specialize in meal planning, weight concerns, emotional eating, eating disorders, digestive health, heart health, diabetes, and sports nutrition for nutrition counseling.
+As Registered Dietitians that specialize in meal planning, weight concerns, emotional eating, eating disorders, digestive health, heart health, diabetes, sports nutrition, and more, we can help you navigate your unique needs and concerns

 Listen to my radio feature on food waste with Angela Kokott, host of Calgary Today